frederic-perez/AmE-dictionary/data/dictionary.md

 __homophobic__
 __homophones__ _n_ :two::hammer:
 __honcho__ _n_ :four::hammer: (honchos)
 __honest to Pete__ _idiom_ Honestly; truly; genuinely.
-An expression used to emphasize the veracity of one's statement, "Pete" here is a substitution of the word "God," so as to avoid potential blasphemy.
+An expression used to emphasize the veracity of one’s statement, "Pete" here is a substitution of the word "God," so as to avoid potential blasphemy.
 __honest__ _adj_ :two::mute:[~~h~~onest]:hammer: _Syn_ straight, frank, ,blunt, sincere, up front
 __honey-do list__ _idiom_ A list or collection of tasks or jobs one has been requested to perform or undertake, especially household duties or jobs, given to a person by their spouse or romantic partner.
 __honey-mouthed__ _idiom_ Smooth, soothing, and sweet in voice, especially in a persuasive or seductive manner or intent.